Arif105cho/Job_recommend_ML_python/README.md

 I used streamlit for run the project.
 I will open in brwoser and select any profile then recommend you at most 20 jobs with same profile/skill

+I take the job dataset from kaggle site.

 we need to install pandas version less than 2.0.0 similarly install numpy.